nuxeo/doc.nuxeo.com-content/src/nxdoc/jsf-ui-framework/content-views/content-view-how-to-index/how-to-define-a-new-content-view.md

         If you are editing the advanced search results layout, repeat these steps for the additional results columns that users will be able to select.

         {{/callout}}
-4. When you have configured your default columns and the additional columns, click&nbsp;**Save**.
+4. When you have configured your default columns and the additional columns, click **Save**.

 **Results parameters**